-Senator Inhofe.
-General Kehler, in response to the question that was given to you by Senator Graham-he was talking about what's going to happen to you under sequestration, and then you qualified it and said, well, that is assuming it's going to be cut straight across the board.
-Of course that would be damaging, because that's done in my opinion without thought.
-It's just a cut across the board.
+Senator INHOFE.
+General Kehler, in response to the question that was given to you by Senator Graham-he was talking about what's going to happen to you under sequestration, and then you qualified it and said, well, that is assuming it's going to be cut straight across-the-board.
+Of course, that would be damaging, because that's done, in my opinion, without thought.
+It's just a cut acrossthe-board.

-Now, I introduced legislation six weeks ago anticipating that maybe sequestration would happen.
-I didn't think it would, but I thought in case it does, to take the same top line as to how it's going to affect a whole division of bureaucracies and then say, in the case of you and of anything having to do with defense, take that and adhere to that top line, but allow the service chiefs underneath that to make those decisions, and would that be better?
+Now, I introduced legislation 6 weeks ago anticipating that maybe sequestration would happen.
+I didn't think it would, but I thought in case it does, to take the same top line as to how it's going to affect a whole division of bureaucracies and then say, in the case of you and of anything having to do with defense, take that and adhere to that top line, but allow the Service Chiefs underneath that to make those decisions, and would that be better?

-And all the service chiefs, all five including the Guard chief-I contacted them, too-said yes, that would make a world of difference.
+All the Service Chiefs, all five including the Guard Chief-I contacted them, too-said yes, that would make a world of difference.
 The devastation is still there, but not as devastating.